kentpmckinney/epi-capstone/README.md

 ## Additional Features

+* Uses prop types √
+* Create SVG icons to represent the three different UI panels √
+* Enhance the pre-processing of data to prune unused data to reduce data footprint √
+* Has automated tests to validate data calculations
 * Ability to browse ingredients that are high or low in nutrients
 * Show RDA recommendations in the Totals display
-* Create nice SVG icons to represent the three different UI panels √
 * Restrict nutrient data to those that are more commonly understood
 * Allow user to specify foods they consumed on a given day
 * Keep a history of consumed foods